College of Education and Human Development

 Kristie Jones Newton, Professor, Department of Teaching and Learning, College of Education and Human Development; PhD, University of Maryland College Park.

-Timothy J. Patterson, Assistant Professor, Department of Teaching and Learning, College of Education and Human Development; PhD, Columbia University, Teachers College.
+Timothy J. Patterson, Associate Professor, Department of Teaching and Learning, College of Education and Human Development; PhD, Columbia University, Teachers College.

 Laura Pendergast, Associate Professor, Department of Psychological Studies in Education, College of Education and Human Development; PhD, The Pennsylvania State University.